-The AccessAbility Services staff, the Section 504 Coordinator/Dean of Students, and the Ombudsperson are available to help students with disabilities in navigating campus conflicts.
+The AccessAbility Services staff, the Section 504 Coordinator/Associate Dean of The College, and the Ombudsperson are available to help students with disabilities in navigating campus conflicts.
 We strive to engage in a respectful conflict resolution process that is designed to empower students and strengthen relationships.
 Our goal in all conflict resolution is to provide an outcome in which all parties are better equipped to support, understand, and communicate with one another.

 Accommodation or Access Difficulty